Whiterrrrr/BREEZE/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
-**BREEZE** is an upgraded FB-based framework that simultaneously enhances learning stability, policy extraction capability, and representation learning quality.
+**BREEZE** is an upgraded FB-based framework that simultaneously enhances offline learning stability, policy extraction capability, and representation learning quality.

 - BREEZE introduces behavioral regularization in zero-shot RL policy learning, transforming policy optimization into a stable in-sample learning paradigm.
 - BREEZE extracts the policy using a task-conditioned diffusion model, enabling the generation of high-quality and multimodal action distributions in zero-shot RL settings.